A slowdown in advertising spend in the economy is expected to impact the topline of Mid-Day Multimedia Ltd during the current fiscal.

 The outdoor business includes a contract with BEST for advertising and a 50:50 joint venture with a Chennai- based outdoor advertising company.
 In Mumbai's Rs 180- crore outdoor advertising market, Mid-Day currently has an estimated one million square feet of outdoor space.

-Mid-Day Multimedia currently has four newspapers — Inquilab, Mid-Day, Sunday Mid-Day and Gujarati Mid-Day and one magazine, The Brief.
-It also publishes books, mainly guides to the cities it caters to.
+Mid-Day Multimedia currently has four newspapers — Inquilab, Mid-Day, Sunday Mid-Day and Gujarati Mid-Day and one magazine,

 There is a newfound interest in the share of Mid-Day, courtesy market speculation over the Government allowing foreign direct investment in print media.

 The overall slowdown has prompted Mid-Day to put its plans to launch Marathi Mid-Day on hold.
 However, it plans to launch its FM channel in Mumbai in April.

 The company, from its IPO proceeds, had set aside Rs 23 crore for investment in its existing publishing business, including the launch of the Marathi edition of Mid-Day.

 Work on Mid-Day's alliance with Zee News has also not yet commenced.
 The company is in the process of formalising the nature of this alliance.
 Mid-Day is to provide content in the form of soft news for the channel.Source: Business Line